 Baby hiccups are incredibly common.
 While newborn hiccups, as well as hiccups in older babies, aren’t cause for concern, there are ways to get rid of baby hiccups and give your child some relief.
-Keep reading for everything you need to know about baby hiccups.
+Keep reading for everything you need to know about newborn baby hiccups.

 Why do babies get hiccups?